Vyral/base-template/_posts/2019-01-25-need-to-sell-your-home-because-of-a-job-relocation.md

 {% include youtube.html %}

-<center>Are you relocating out of state because of a job and need to sell your house?
-We might be able to help you, and it won’t cost you a dime.</center>
+<center><em>Are you relocating out of state because of a job and need to sell your house?
+We might be able to help you, and it won&rsquo;t cost you a dime.</em></center>

+&nbsp;

 Are you relocating out of state for work purposes?